baoilleach/partialsmiles/docs/source/errors.rst

 3. Kekulization errors - another semantic error, where an aromatic system cannot be kekulized

+Note that detection of stereochemistry-related errors is not currently supported.

 The following example shows how to catch all exceptions raised by the parser with a single ``except`` statement.
 Note that you may prefer to individually catch each of the three types of exception for